Overseas medical and hospital expenses

 How do I add these optional extras to my policy?

-If you’ve already purchased a policy, you can add Snow Sports and/or Additional Specified Items cover only.
+If you’ve already purchased a policy, you can add Snow Sports Cover only.
 To do this, call us on 1800 444 424 or log into your online account and edit your policy – before you depart on your trip and within 14 days of the purchase date.

 Overseas medical and emergency assistance